Ophelia-A/11115960_DCIT_205_IA/README.md

 <hr>

 # Lessons learned<hr>
-I have learned a lot through ou this project.
+I have learned a lot throughout this project.
 I have learnt about how to conduct research on topics, how to create a hover effect, I have also learnt how to effectively use github.